 Claims can also be pursued in a representative action where one representative Claimant or Defendant acts on behalf of a group of individuals.
 The procedure is rarely used as it is only available where the group of litigants have the same interest in one cause of action; it is not available if they have different defences or remedies.
 The court also has power to consolidate a number of individual proceedings into one action, or order that two or more claims should be tried together.

 There is currently no 'opt out' class action procedure in England and Wales.
 The scope of the present rules on collective actions and whether an 'opt out' procedure should be introduced has been considered by a number of committees.
 The Government does not presently support the introduction of a generic right to a collective action.
 Instead, it considers that a collective action procedure should be introduced on a sector-specific basis if there is evidence of need and following an assessment of the available options, in particular regulatory options (such as giving regulators the power to order the payment of compensation).
-There is sector-specific legislation in the competition field and legislation may shortly be introduced in the areas of financial services and consumer protection law (see the answer to question 4.4 below).
+There is sector-specific legislation in the competition field (see the answer to question 4.4 below).

-Can claims be brought by a representative body on behalf 4.4 of a number of claimants e.g. by a consumer association?
+4.4 Can claims be brought by a representative body on behalf of a number of claimants e.g. by a consumer association?